Bratah123/MapleDiscBot/README.md

 ![Token](https://cdn.discordapp.com/attachments/631249406775132182/722902431893028905/e6a8b8f3fae0e3f6650d7e5e6ac148b8.png)

 ## 2. How to set up the bot <h2>
-1.The first thing you want to fill out for it to work is config.json in the config Folder
+1. The first thing you want to fill out for it to work is config.json in the config Folder

 ![config file](https://cdn.discordapp.com/attachments/631249406775132182/722903468884623360/9374ffcdfbe7479e389cbbe079fb83d5.png)

-2.YOU MUST FILL OUT ALL ASPECTS FOR IT TO WORK
+2. YOU MUST FILL OUT ALL ASPECTS FOR IT TO WORK

-3.Starting with token, you want to put your bot token you just made into token area
+3. Starting with token, you want to put your bot token you just made into token area

-4.addRole: addRole is defaulted to false, if you put it to true make sure to put the role ID you want players who joins ur discord server to get.
+4. addRole: addRole is defaulted to false, if you put it to true make sure to put the role ID you want players who joins ur discord server to get.

-5.serverName: just put ur server name I.E.(whateverMS, nottakenMS)
+5. serverName: just put ur server name I.E.(whateverMS, nottakenMS)

-6.serverWebsite: insert your website URL.
+6. serverWebsite: insert your website URL.

-7.serverMascot : URL of a picture, you kinda need to fill this one out otherwise you will get errors
+7. serverMascot : URL of a picture, you kinda need to fill this one out otherwise you will get errors

-7.5:serverColor : the hexcode to a color that matches your server artwork.
+7.5: serverColor : the hexcode to a color that matches your server artwork.

-8.databaseName : your database name.
+8. databaseName : your database name.

-9.databasePass : Password of your database I defaulted it to nothing, but that is where you wanna put your SQL password.
+9. databasePass : Password of your database I defaulted it to nothing, but that is where you wanna put your SQL password.

-10.databaseUser: defaulted to root, change if otherwise.
+10. databaseUser: defaulted to root, change if otherwise.

-11.databaseHost : again defaulted to localhost.
+11. databaseHost : again defaulted to localhost.

 FINISH: If you matched all criterias(you probably won't), run the bot with start.bat and boom you should have a working bot (it will restart the bot if it crashes).
 It should look like this.